circlefin/malachite/specs/english/synchronization/README.md

-# Malachite BlockSync Protocol MVP Specification
+# Malachite Blocksync Protocol MVP Specification

-The challenge we address with BlockSync is long-term stability:
+The challenge we address with Blocksync is long-term stability:
 When running for a long time, the consensus mechanism alone may not be enough to keep the system alive.
 If nodes are down or disconnected for some (extended period of) time, they may fall behind several heights.
 While the consensus algorithm is fault-tolerant, if too many nodes fall behind, and are not able to catch up, eventually we might not have sufficiently many validators synchronized at the top of the chain to make progress.